(Now available on iTunes, with English subtitles)

-I first saw Mario O'Hara's Tatlong Taong Walang Diyos (Three Years Without God) in the 1996 Pelikula at Lipunan (Film and Society) festival two decades after its initial commercial run and was convinced it was the finest Filipino film ever made.
+I first saw Mario O'Hara's Tatlong Taong aong Walang Diyos (Three Years Without God) in the 1996 Pelikula at Lipunan (Film and Society) festival two decades after its initial commercial run and was convinced it was the finest Filipino film ever made.
 Sitting down to watch the picture two decades later I have to approach carefully, gingerly, like with an old friend who has long since dropped out of sight: Has it lost its power?
-Has its edges dulled with familiarity and time?
+Has its edge dulled with familiarity and time?
 Does this World War 2 drama still speak to us--to me--with eloquence and force?

 The film begins with Crispin (Bembol Roco) telling his sweetheart Rosario (Nora Aunor) that he's joining the guerrillas in the mountains to fight the Japanese invaders--she's angry but quiet, resigned to the fact that he's leaving but stubbornly unwilling to sweeten his departure with anything more than sullen gestures of affection.
 The film ends with the same Crispin sitting on a church pew, at the edge of losing his faith, asking a priest that oldest of questions: is there a god?

 In between the two losses we have war, we have rape, we have murder and massacres, a whole panoply of cruelty and bitterness and madness and despair.
-Compared to relative newcomers like Lars Von Trier or Gaspar Noe or Takashi Miike, O'Hara's violence may seem mild even old-fashioned in its restraint--but he modulates dark moments with affection tenderness love, and the contrast I submit is what keeps him relevant.
+Compared to relative newcomers like Lars Von Trier or Gaspar Noe or Takashi Miike, O'Hara's violence may seem mild or even old-fashioned in its restraint--but he modulates dark moments with affection tenderness love, and the contrast I submit is what keeps him relevant.
 The bits of humanity doled out sparingly here there among the film's characters ("Who knows when" they must be thinking "a chance will present itself again?") feel all the more precious because of the precariousness, because of the times.

 Because as Goethe has Mephisto* tell Faust: "You are when all is done--just what you are.
 Put on the most elaborate curly wig, mount learned stilts to make yourself look big, you still will be the creature that you are."
-Rosario unlike Faust doesn't even try being different; when her defiance comes to a crisis O'Hara (in arguably the single most dramatic shot in the film) perches her at the apex of a high bridge, looking down into a gully at the hard rocks washed by a thin stream far below, her will now at odds with her humanity.
+Rosario unlike Faust doesn't even attempt compromise; when her defiance comes to a crisis O'Hara (in arguably the single most dramatic shot in the film) perches her at the apex of a high bridge, looking down into a gully at the hard rocks washed by a thin stream far below, her will now at odds with her humanity.
 Will she break?
 Should she break?

-Rosario knows what this means of course: one of the bitterest secrets of the war is that the Japanese military for all its legendary cruelty and sadism had nothing on the people they victimized seeking revenge (and Rosario is a Japanese collaborator--to Filipino eyes more hateful than the soldiers).
+Rosario knows what this means of course: one of the bitterest secrets of the war is that the Japanese military for all its legendary cruelty and sadism had nothing on the people they victimized (and Rosario is a Japanese collaborator--to Filipino eyes more hateful than even the soldiers).
 The implications make Rosario pause--at several points you see her working things out in her head--but never give up the struggle.

 The film ends on a transcendent note--and here is where I submit O'Hara leaves Von Trier, Noe, Miike and the rest of the Cinema of Outrage behind: he dares introduce hope into his film.
-A daring gesture, I think, possibly the cruelest of all: in the worst of times hope sustains you, buoys you beyond reason and physical ability, enables you to step forward and suffer some more.
+A daring gesture, I think, possibly the cruelest of all: in the worst of times hope sustains you, buoys you beyond reason and physical ability, enables you to step forward and suffer more, much much more.

 First published in Businessworld 11.15.16